tbjgolden/xnr/README.md

 ## Features

+- No config, just works
 - Written in JS only
-- No config
 - Tolerant to mixed modules, JSX and TypeScript
-- Aims to "just work"
 - ...

 ## Comparison to other tools